amarjeetkhera/RAG-based-Q-A-Chatbot/README.md

 How to Use:

 1. Visit the Streamlit app link.
+2. Enter your Google API Key.
-2. Upload your PDF data and ask any question related to the document content.
+3. Upload your PDF data and ask any questions related to the document content.
-3. Get real-time, LLM-powered context-aware answers.
+4. Get real-time, LLM-powered context-aware answers.